andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-6. Criticism is presented openly, directly and honestly.
-Critical remarks are stated as they are, without softening them with praise.
-Intensifiers are often used ("completely inappropriate", "absolutely unprofessional").
-An individual may be criticized in front of a group.
+6. Negative feedback to a colleague is provided frankly, bluntly, honestly.
+Negative messages stand alone, not softened by position ones.
+Absolute descriptors are often used (totally inappropriate, completely unprofessional) when criticizing.
+Criticism may be given to an individual in front of a group.
 ```
 Choose the option
 - Never